On this page

 What if I only have an email address or username to start with?

 Both can be useful starting points.
 An email address or username run through a people-search tool can sometimes connect to a name or location in public records.
 A username that has been used across multiple platforms for years may also surface old profiles, forum posts, or community references that contain a real name or city.
+Run both through a standard web search in quotes as well.
+That sometimes surfaces results that aggregators miss, particularly older forum registrations or professional directory listings.

 How do I confirm I have the right person when several results look similar?